yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 For hardware with good TSC sync support, the rdtsc emulation could get good performance.
 But when hardware could not give TSC sync support, TSC emulation would be slower.

+However, VMware TSC emulation could not ensure there is no marginal TSC skew happen between CPUs.
+For this reason, Linux boot TSC sync check may fail.

-In Linux guest, VMware creates a new synthetic TSC_RELIABLE feature bit to make sure it could by pass Linux TSC sync testing.
+For this reason, in Linux guest, VMware creates a new synthetic TSC_RELIABLE feature bit to bypass Linux TSC sync testing.
 Linux [VMware cpu detect code] gives the good comments about TSC sync testing issues,

 	/*